mtguerreiro/ocp/readme.md

 ## Getting started

-The easiest way to get started is to have a look at the examples provided in the `demo` folder:
+The easiest way to get started is to have a look at the examples provided in the `demos` folder:

 - Introductory example (`example_intro`): shows the structure of a minimal application with `ocp`, how to initialize traces and controllers, and how to interact with them from Python.